rtCamp/ps-analysis-tool-wiki/Protected-Audience.md

 You will be able to set breakpoints for following events:

-- Bidder Phase start,
+- Bidder Phase start
-- Bidder Reporting Phase Start,
+- Bidder Reporting Phase Start
 - Seller Scoring Phase Start
-- Seller Reporting Phase Start.
+- Seller Reporting Phase Start

 > [!NOTE]
 > These PSAT breakpoints are currently just for informational purposes, guiding users to set them using the DevTools interface.
 They are planned to become fully functional in future PSAT releases.